ANNUAL REPORT

 Through monthly meetings, service projects, and community events, ECHO members collaborate to influence programs, inspire hope, and turn ideas into action—proving that when young people have a seat at the table, communities grow stronger.

-The TBRI: Foundation For Hope Camps bring this framework to life by offering free, trauma-informed camps for families navigating foster care, system involvement, and the effects of trauma.
-Guided by trained staff and volunteers, families engage in empowering, connecting, and corrective practices that build trust, emotional regulation, and healthy relationships.
-In partnership with agencies such as Johnson County Court Services, HopeAlight, and the Department of Child Services Region 14, these camps fill a critical gap—strengthening families and the broader community through healing and hope.
+One powerful example of this work in action is the TBRI: Foundation For Hope Camps, which bring these practices to life through free, trauma-informed camp experiences at Columbus Youth Camp for families navigating foster care, system involvement, and the effects of trauma.
+Guided by trained staff and volunteers, families engage in empowering, connecting, and corrective practices that strengthen trust, emotional regulation, and healthy relationships.
+In partnership with agencies such as Johnson County Court Services, HopeAlight, and the Department of Child Services Region 14, these camps fill a critical gap — supporting healing, strengthening families, and building a more resilient community.

 Academic Success, Belonging, and Opportunity